ICURO-AI-LAB/RGBDSLAMv2-MIVisionX/README.md

 roslaunch rgbdslam rgbdslam.launch
 ```
 ## Sample ROS bags
-Sample ROS bags for quickly testing the install can be found [here](https://vision.in.tum.de/data/datasets/rgbd-dataset/download)
+Sample ROS bags for quickly testing the installation can be found [here](https://vision.in.tum.de/data/datasets/rgbd-dataset/download)

 ## Docker:
 Scripts for building and running a docker image is provided in this directory.
-This can be used to easily install RGBDSLAM_v2 without dependency issues.
+This can be used to easily install RGBDSLAMv2 without dependency issues.

-* Dockerfile.rgbdslam builds an image with all the prerequisites installed
+Dockerfile.rgbdslam builds an image with all the prerequisites installed.
+Follow the instructions below to install RGBDSLAMv2 in the docker image
 * Build the docker image
 ```bash
 cd catkin_ws/src/rgbdslam_mivisionx/docker